-- Price willfully and fraudulently misclassifies/miscodes restaurant merchants as bar merchants to both gain an unfair if not indomitable competitive advantage and ultimately garner revenues for Gravity Payments and thereby himself; bars pay lower transaction fees than restaurants, in some cases, significantly so
+- Price willfully and fraudulently misclassifies/miscodes restaurant merchants as bar merchants to both gain an unfair if not indomitable competitive advantage and ultimately garner revenues for Gravity Payments and thereby himself; bars pay lower transaction fees than restaurants, in some cases, significantly so.

-- Price, his sales reps and underwriters never advised restaurant merchants that they were classified as bars which thereby places said restaurants in an an unsuspecting role to fraudulently process lower credit card rates and carry out Price's scheme
+- Price, his sales reps and underwriters never advised restaurant merchants that they were classified as bars which thereby places said restaurants in an an unsuspecting role to fraudulently process lower credit card rates and carry out Price's scheme.

-- Price claims to be "the most trusted" small business processor that offers full transparency and simplicity when, in fact, he fails to disclose critical if not standard information on his merchant statements in order to obfuscate his scheme
+- Price claims to be "the most trusted" small business processor that offers full transparency and simplicity when, in fact, he fails to disclose critical if not standard information on his merchant statements in order to obfuscate his scheme.

-- Every time a card is swiped at a misclassified/miscoded restaurant, said merchant owner is subject to fraud and fines
+- Every time a card is swiped at a misclassified/miscoded restaurant, said merchant owner is subject to fraud and fines.

 - The IRS and local and national liquor boards should levy fines and penalties when wrongdoing is proved.

 Incidentally, Hundred Eighty Degrees has determined that a considerable portion of these fraudulently coded/classified restaurant merchants are ethnic in nature, largely Asian and Mexican.
-We will attempt to determine if/how a language barrier makes it easier for sales representatives to push a merchant into a fraudulent processing arrangement or if this is just a simple matter of Asian restaurants representing a larger market share in regions such as like Seattle.
+We will attempt to determine if/how a language barrier makes it easier for sales representatives to push a merchant into a fraudulent processing arrangement or if this is just a simple matter of Asian restaurants representing a larger market share in regions such as Seattle.

-This investigation is ongoing, and it is believed that the overall number is but a fraction of the whole and could very well land in the thousands.
 Price has recently placed reps in markets such as Thousand Oaks, CA (the outer regions of Los Angeles) and San Francisco, therefore, those markets have received and will receive far less attention at this time than primary sales territories such as Seattle, Hawaii and Portland.
 In addition, numerous restaurants in markets such as San Diego and Boise have been withheld in order to determine, with absolute certainty, that they belong on this list.

 Click here to download list.